ElKiwi1271/Backend-UPC-way-free/README.md

-# The Ultimate Survival Guide: UPC Web Apps & DDD Architecture
+# The Ultimate Survival Guide: UPC Java Backend & DDD Architecture

-Yo, welcome to the **Backend Bible** for the *Desarrollo de Aplicaciones Web* course.
+Yo, welcome to the **Backend Bible** for the Open Source / Web Applications course.

 This isn't your average spaghetti code.
 We are building a **Modular Monolith** using **Domain-Driven Design (DDD)**.

-Why?

-Because we want that **20/20 on the final exam**, and because in the real world (and in this course), we don't just *"make it work"*—we make it **solid**.
-JAAAA, Facil es hacerlo, dificil es hacerlo bien. or not python user? /jk
+Because we want that **20/20 on the final exam**, and because in the real world (and with this professor), we don't just *"make it work"*—we make it **solid**.
+LMAO, "Facil es hacerlo, dificil es hacerlo bien".

-This architecture splits our brain into specific **Bounded Contexts** (like Assets, Operations, etc.), but they all rely on one master toolkit: **The Shared Kernel**.
-Thanks for everything Github.
+This architecture splits our brain into specific **Bounded Contexts** (like Profiles, Learning, Communication), but they all rely on one master toolkit: **The Shared Kernel**.
+Thanks for everything, GitHub.

 ---

 ## 🧠 Backend vs. Frontend (The Philosophy)
 Based on our handwritten notes, don't get it twisted.

 DDD looks different depending on where you stand.

-This diagram summarizes our entire mental model:

-Important, take it easy with the Diagrams, use the damn diagram **trust me**

 ### Backend (The Source of Truth)

-This is where we live.
+This is where we live now (Java).
 Here, **state is persistent**.

-If the data says a bus has 40 seats, it has 40 seats, obviously.
+If the database says the student has a grade of 15, they have a 15.
+Period.

-We have strict logic and validation.
+We have strict logic and hard validations.

-As the notes say: *"The brain is Shared"*.
+As the notes say: "The brain is Shared (Shared Kernel)".

 ### Frontend (The Projection)
 This is just a reflection.
+(Probably your Vue.js with Pinia).

-It handles **UI state** (spinners, colors) and *"pre-validations"* to be nice to the user, but the chicha drops in the Backend.
+It handles UI state (spinners, pretty colors) and "pre-validations" to be nice to the user, but the real messy stuff happens in the Backend.

-### Practical differences in DDD (Thanks for nothing Ernesto):
+### Practical Differences (The Truth Table)

 |Layer|In Backend (Node/Java/C#)|In Frontend (Vue/React/Angular)|
 |---|---|---|